Posted on: juillet 10, 2022

 Table des matières

-If you go to Amsterdam without knowing the attractions and fun activities, you might get bored.
-It would be a shame if you missed the city highlights and you don’t want to end up in tourist traps or boring cafes.
+Visiting Amsterdam without knowing the attractions and fun activities is not a good idea.
+You’ll get bored!
+It would be a shame if you missed the city highlights.
+You don’t want to end up in tourist traps or boring cafes, right?

 The solution?
-Check out this list with five things to do in Amsterdam and impress your fellow travellers with these original and educational activities.
+Discover this list with five things to do in Amsterdam below.
+Impress your fellow travellers with these original and educational activities.

 There is a lot to do in ‘De Wallen‘.
 Also for those who want to learn something.
 There are currently five museums in Amsterdam Red Light District.
 At these museums you can learn more about cannabis, prostitution, the Red Light District, religion, erotica and… watches.